rochak21/Crop-Prediction-using-multi-modal-data/README.md

 ## Acknowledgment

 This repository is based on the official implementation of [PVT](https://github.com/whai362/PVT) and [MAE](https://github.com/facebookresearch/mae).
-We thank the authors for releasing the code.
+I would like to thank the authors for releasing the code.

 ## Citation